-In some cases, Companies House and HMRC allow installment payments.
-However, you must write to them with your proposed payment plan and explained why you cannot pay your late filing penalty and/or your company taxes on due date.
-Your proposed installment payment plan would not be automatically approved, Companies House and HMRC will review your proposal and get back to you in writing.
+In some cases, Companies House and HMRC allow instalment payments.
+However, you must write to them with your proposed payment plan and explained why you cannot pay your late filing penalty and/or your company taxes on the due date.
+Your proposed instalment payment plan would not be automatically approved, Companies House and HMRC will review your proposal and get back to you in writing.

-For example, you incur late filing penalty of £1500 because your company accounts were late for more than 6 months.
-Ask your accountant to write to Companies House with a proposed installment plan that what your business can pay.
-Say you can pay £500 per month,then state that in your proposal.
+For example, you incur a late filing penalty of £1500 because your company accounts were late for more than 6 months.
+Ask your accountant to write to Companies House with a proposed instalment plan that what your business can pay.
+Say you can pay £500 per month, then state that in your proposal.
 After you settle your late filing penalty invoice, make sure you file your company accounts and confirmation statement on time every time.

 Contact our London accountants if you have any questions about your UK company.